« Back to Glossary

 Cost and ROI: Cost should not be given undue precedence.
 It should be weighed with a broader lens to include implementation costs, operational costs and long-term ROI.
 Many businesses opt for short-term contracts (12 to 24 months) with cloud analytics platforms.
 This allows for better negotiation terms at renewal and alignment with rapid technological advancements.

-Vendor reputation and support: Consider the vendor’s reputation regarding customer support and their track record for innovation.
+Vendor reputation and support: Consider the vendor’s reputation and experience in the cloud analytics market and research regarding customer support services and their track record for innovation.

 How Cloud Analytics Can Help Drive Growth and Scalability